obnam-mirror/obnam2/obnam.md

 Obnam will require the user to provide a passphrase, and will derive the two keys from the single passphrase, using [PBKDF2][], rather than having the user provide two passphrases.
-The derived keys will be stored in file that only the owner can read.
+The derived keys will be stored in a file that only the owner can read.
 (This is simple, and good enough for now, but needs to improved later.)

 When this is all implemented, there will be a setup step before the